-- the scope, progress, outcome and costs of our preclinical development activities, clinical trials and other research and development activities; - the impact of the COVID-19 pandemic on our preclinical development activities, clinical trials and other research and development activities; - · establishing an appropriate safety profile with IND-enabling studies; - successful patient enrollment in, and the design, initiation and completion of, clinical trials; - the timing, receipt and terms of any marketing approvals from applicable regulatory authorities; - · establishing and maintaining clinical and commercial manufacturing capabilities or making arrangements with third-party manufacturers; - development and timely delivery of commercial-grade drug formulations that can be used in our clinical trials and for commercial launch; - · obtaining, maintaining, defending and enforcing patent claims and other intellectual property rights;

-- significant and changing government regulation; - · launching commercial sales of our product candidates, if and when approved, whether alone or in collaboration with others; and - maintaining a continued acceptable safety profile of the product candidates following approval.
+- the scope, progress, outcome and costs of our preclinical development activities, clinical trials and other research and development activities; - establishing an appropriate safety profile with IND-enabling studies; - successful patient enrollment in, and the design, initiation and completion of, clinical trials; - the timing, receipt and terms of any marketing approvals from applicable regulatory authorities; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - development and timely delivery of commercial-grade drug formulations that can be used in our clinical trials and for commercial launch; - obtaining, maintaining, defending and enforcing patent claims and other intellectual property rights; - significant and changing government regulation; - launching commercial sales of our product candidates, if and when approved, whether alone or in collaboration with others; - maintaining a continued acceptable safety profile of the product candidates following approval; and - the risks disclosed in the section entitled "Risk Factors" of this Quarterly Report on Form 10-Q.

 We may never succeed in achieving regulatory approval for any of our product candidates.
 We may obtain unexpected results from our clinical trials.
 We may elect to discontinue, delay or modify clinical trials of some product candidates or focus on others.
 Any changes in the outcome of any of these variables with respect to the development of our product candidates in preclinical and clinical development could mean a significant change in the costs and timing associated with the development of these product candidates.
-For example, if the FDA or another regulatory authority were to delay our planned start of clinical trials or require us to conduct clinical trials or other testing beyond those that we currently expect, or if we experience significant delays in enrollment in any of our planned clinical trials for any reason, including as a result of the ongoing COVID-19 pandemic, we could be required to expend significant additional financial resources and time on the completion of clinical development of that product candidate.
+For example, if the FDA or another regulatory authority were to delay our planned start of clinical trials or require us to conduct clinical trials or other testing beyond those that we currently expect, or if we experience significant delays in enrollment in any of our planned clinical trials for any reason, we could be required to expend significant additional financial resources and time on the completion of clinical development of that product candidate.
 Identifying potential product candidates and conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain marketing approval and achieve product sales.
 In addition, our product candidates, if approved, may not achieve commercial success.